csk746/PetStorage/Client/README.md

 >thanks for the thorough videos!

 **Patrick**
-> just wanna snowflake is awesome
+> just wanna petstorage is awesome

 **Justin**
 >Congrats - the project is super helpful